Undergraduate Course: Contemporary Artistic Research (ARTX10051)

 |Assessment (Further Info)

 |Additional Information (Assessment)

-For the written artistic research statement (maximum 1000 words uploaded to LEARN) you will receive a letter grade and a short written (or audio recording) statement which relates directly to the learning outcome 3.
+For the written artistic research statement you will receive a letter grade and a short written statement which relates directly to the learning outcome 3.

-Summative assessment will take place in week 11 of the course.
-You will deliver your revised 10 minute presentation to peers.
+(b) Summative assessment will take place in week 11 of the course and will consist of a 15 minute presentation to peers.
 The final research statement will be submitted in week 12 to allow for the necessary time to reflect on the presentation.